vuejs/test-utils/docs/guide/essentials/a-crash-course.md

 - Use `get()` and `findAll()` to query the DOM.
 - `trigger()` and `setValue()` are helpers to simulate user input.
 - Updating the DOM is an async operation, so make sure to use `async` and `await`.
-- Testing usually consists of 3 phases; act, arrange and assert.
+- Testing usually consists of 3 phases; arrange, act and assert.